awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 `FileSystemId` \(**Optional**, `String`\)
 Specifies the id of an existing FSx for Lustre file system\.
 If this option is specified, only the `MountDir` and `FileSystemId` settings in the `FsxLustreSettings` are used and any other settings in the `FsxLustreSettings` are ignored\.
-If you set this option, it only supports file systems:
-+ That don't have a mount target in the stack's Availability Zone

-  OR
-+ That do have an existing mount target in the stack's Availability Zone, with FSx for Lustre file servers and FSx for Lustre client traffic allowed from the `HeadNode` and `ComputeNodes`\.
-For more information, see [FSx for Lustre inbound and outbound rules](https://docs.aws.amazon.com/fsx/latest/LustreGuide/limit-access-security-groups.html#lustre-client-inbound-outbound-rules)\.
+If AWS Batch scheduler is used, FSx for Lustre is only available on the head node\.
+The file system must be associated to a security group that allows inbound and outbound TCP traffic through ports \[988, 1021, 1022, 1023\]\.
+To make sure traffic is allowed between the cluster and file system, you can do one of the following:
++ Configure the security groups of the file system to allow the traffic to and from the CIDR or prefix list of cluster subnets\.
+**Note**
+AWS ParallelCluster validates that port\(s\) are open and that the CIDR or prefix list is configured\.
+AWS ParallelCluster doesn't validate the content of CIDR block or prefix list\.

-  Verify that [`SlurmQueues`](Scheduling-v3.md#Scheduling-v3-SlurmQueues) / [`Networking`](Scheduling-v3.md#Scheduling-v3-SlurmQueues-Networking) / [`SecurityGroups`](Scheduling-v3.md#yaml-Scheduling-SlurmQueues-Networking-SecurityGroups) and [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`SecurityGroups`](HeadNode-v3.md#yaml-HeadNode-Networking-SecurityGroups) are set correctly for FSx for Lustre file systems\.
++ Set custom security groups for cluster nodes by using [`SlurmQueues`](Scheduling-v3.md#Scheduling-v3-SlurmQueues) / [`Networking`](Scheduling-v3.md#Scheduling-v3-SlurmQueues-Networking) / [`SecurityGroups`](Scheduling-v3.md#yaml-Scheduling-SlurmQueues-Networking-SecurityGroups) and [`HeadNode`](HeadNode-v3.md) / [`Networking`](HeadNode-v3.md#HeadNode-v3-Networking) / [`SecurityGroups`](HeadNode-v3.md#yaml-HeadNode-Networking-SecurityGroups)\.
+The custom security groups must be configured to allow traffic between the cluster and the file system\.
+**Note**
+If all cluster nodes use custom security groups, AWS ParallelCluster only validates that the port\(s\) are open\.
+AWS ParallelCluster doesn't validate that the source and destination are properly configured\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 `AutoImportPolicy` \(**Optional**, `String`\)